Liumouliu/deepIBL/README.md

 ims_= vl_imreadjpeg(thisImageFns, 'numThreads', opts.numThreads, 'Resize', 640);
 ~~~~

+You also need to convert all .png images to .jpg images to enable vl_imreadjpeg.

 If you use our codes or models in your research, please cite:

 @article{liu2018deep,